 In the end, the N8008/F-801 is a classic camera with a thoroughly modern ethos.
 It’s old enough to charm us with its aging character, modern enough to be completely usable by any shooter and in any situation.
 It’s from one of the best brands in photography and compatible with one of the best lens lineups in the world.
 It’s a camera that can do everything you’ll ever ask of it, and it’ll keep on firing for decades.

 While it’s not the prettiest camera, nor the fastest, nor the lightest, nor the most alluring, it’s still an exceptional camera.
-It’s the best at nothing, but great at everything.
+It’s the best at nothing, but very good at everything.
 It’s the practical all-rounder that Nikon intended it to be, and it just works.
 What more could you need?